Halfgear/Personal-Blog/content/blog/game/enhancedMetrics.md

 The accompanying Excel chart displays average combat scores for each agent, collated from real-time game data via my [crawler](https://jooncode.com/blog/code/crawler/).
 Notably, duelists such as Raze, Jett, and Reyna generally scores higher average combat.
 This is not an indication of superior skill but rather an inherent bias in scoring metrics toward agents designed for aggressive, high-damage roles.
 Conversely, Yoru and Neon have a higher skill threshold and their capabilities demand precise execution, which lead to overall lower average combat scores.

 ![avs](/posts/Valorant/normalDistribution.jpg)

-### Statistical Approaches for Equitable Player Assessment
+### Statistical Approaches for Equitable Assessment

 To offer a more nuanced view of player contributions, two advanced statistical methods are required.
 Firstly, Gaussian distribution can serve as a computational tool to level the playing field among agents.
 By calculating the mean and standard deviation for each agent’s scores, one can convert these into Z-scores.
 This standardization allows players to be ranked in context with those who play the same agent, neutralizing any inherent advantages or disadvantages specific to that agent.